Automattic/jetpack/readme.txt

 Yes, VaultPress supports Multisite installs.
 Each site will require its own subscription.

 == Changelog ==
+= 1.8.3 - 26 May 2016 =
+* Security: Hotfix for certain versions of Jetpack

 = 1.8.2 - 11 May 2016 =
 * Workaround for some versions of mod_security.